 Production Budget: $25,000,000

-Short Review-Beauty and the Beast is an instant classic.
+Short Review: Beauty and the Beast is an instant classic.
 It has a heartfelt story that can't be beaten.
-The story, characters, and entire film is magical.
+The story, characters, and entire film are magical.
 It's the perfect movie to get you into the festive mood at Christmas.
 The movie received a great score of 8.4/10 on Rotten Tomatoes and an overall rating of 93% from critics.

 Release Date: June 15, 1994